 The “International Slag Valorisation Symposium” is a benchmark in the domain of slag engineering and zero-waste slag valorisation.
 It aims at contributing towards near zero-waste processing and processes and closed material loops by offering to researchers, industrial actors and entrepreneurs the opportunity to share knowledge and critically discuss the challenges and opportunities in the field of slag valorisation.
 To that end, specialists and/or high-level representatives of the key institutes in this field from both academia and industry are invited to give a lecture covering a specific topic in a relatively detailed way, striking a balance between scientific depth and relevance as regards industrial application in pursuit of a sustainable world.
 The content of the Symposium provides a rich overview of the contemporary trends in the worldwide research and innovation strategies as regards the valorisation of ferrous and non-ferrous slag, fly ash, bottom ash and numerous other high-temperature (metallurgical) residues.

-The objectives of the fifth edition of the International Slag Valorisation Symposium – From Fundamentals to Applications – is to communicate and discuss the latest advances in the field of clean slag production, metal recovery, slag solidification, energy recuperation and slag based cements, aggregates, inorganic polymers and alkali activated binders.
-Within these thematic categories covering the whole slag production and treatment chain, from the high temperature molten state to solidification, metal extraction and finally end-products, sustainable materials management is the common thread.
-Therefore, in this edition of the International Slag Valorisation Symposium, a specific session is dedicated to the principle of industrial ecology for high-temperature (metallurgical) residues as part of a Circular Economy.
+The objectives of the sixth edition of the International Slag Valorisation Symposium – with Science, innovation and entrepreneurship in pursuit of a sustainable world as subtheme – is to communicate and discuss the latest advances in the fields of high temperature slag engineering, slag cooling and solidification, metal recovery, valorization of slags in building materials and other novel/niche applications, life cycle analysis and legislative requirements.
+Within these categories covering the whole slag production and treatment chain, from the high temperature molten state to end-products, sustainable materials management and entrepreneurship are the common thread.
+Therefore, in this edition of the International Slag Valorisation Symposium, dedicated speeches on the principle of a sustainable future for high-temperature (metallurgical) residues with respect to legislation and entrepreneurship will be conducted.